 - Outside the city of Palermo But within the metropolitan area, are another 2 UNESCO listed sites, both the Cathedral Church of Monreale few kilometres to the west of the city, and the Cathedral Church of Cefalù to the south eat.

 The international airport is located 32 kilometres to the west of downtown Palermo, and its accessible by buses and trains, in both cases, twice hourly.
 The price for a single ticket by bus is 6.10 Euros while for the train is 5.80 Euros, taking approximately 50 minutes to reach the central train station, where the main bus terminal also is.
 Flights across Italy and most of Europe are frequent, but there are no intercontinental flights.

-Coming by bus from elsewhere in mainland Italy is a lengthily journey, but possible, the same with some train routes from Rome and Naples.
-The ferry crossing is between San Giovanni in Calabria and Messina in Sicily, where either buses get on-board ferries, and the trains in full get inside special boats and continue the journey from the opposite side at Messina on the rail mainline towards Palermo.
+If coming from mainland Italy, although a lengthy journey, it is possible from Naples and cities way farther such as Rome or Milan.
+The ferry crossing is between San Giovanni in Calabria and Messina in Sicily, where buses get on-board ferries, and the trains in full get inside special boats and continue the journey from the opposite side at Messina on the mainline towards Catania or Palermo.

 Within the city and because the medium to large size with so much to see and do, it is perhaps a good option to get a 24 hour bus ticket for 4 Euros.
 This way you can get on and off whenever you want speeding up your sightseeing and saving you from walking long distance.
 In any case, visiting the city on foot is definitely possible since the old town core is very compact with the sights one after another.
 Nothing can compares with walking through the historical streets enjoying the architecture than missing half of the city when taking a bus.